Healthcare reinvention includes your real estate, too

 What can hospitals and health systems do to not only survive, but thrive?
 Reinvent.

 As an avid golfer, I’ve experienced how continual improvement and reinvention can be keys to a successful game.
 Thriving on the golf course requires more than the right club.
 You need a combination of competitive drive, a strong stance, an aligned club, an effective swing—and the right people around you.
 As in golf, success in healthcare means more than clinical improvements or smart revenue cycle management.
-As the third-highest cost on the balance sheet, real estate and facilities also represent a major opportunity for healthcare reinvention—but they’re often overlooked.
+As the third-highest item on the balance sheet, real estate and facilities also represent a major opportunity for healthcare reinvention—but they’re often overlooked.

 Disruption and uncertainty surround us in healthcare today.
 Providers face enormous pressure to deliver a better patient and family experience, reduce the per capita cost of care and improve overall population health.
 Cross-industry mergers and acquisitions are making headlines and transforming what “healthcare” means.
 Advanced technologies and innovations are transforming care delivery and the medicines of tomorrow.
 Our aging population means dramatically higher physician visits and medical expenses.